Millions invested and hundreds supported – 2025 was just the beginning

 Billions of pounds for transport, unlocking development sites for thousands of homes and launching the biggest listening exercise in a generation are just some of the highlights of 2025 for the Mayor of the East Midlands.

-Mayor Claire Ward is celebrating a first full calendar year in office – having been elected as the inaugural Mayor of the East Midlands in May 2024.
+Mayor Claire Ward is celebrating a first full calendar year in office – having been elected as the inaugural Mayor of the East Midlands role in May 2024.

-Highlights of 2025 have included the publication of the Inclusive Growth Commission report, alongside strategies for growth, transport and boosting employment.
-The Mayor has also secured £2 billion towards improving transport, enjoyed a trade trip to Japan to promote investment, underpinned by Toyota’s existing commitment to the region, and hosted a pavilion at UKREiiF, the UK’s Real Estate Investment & Infrastructure Forum, showcasing the regeneration and investment opportunities across Derby, Derbyshire, Nottingham and Nottinghamshire.
+And 2025 has been a year of successes leading the East Midlands Combined County Authority (EMCCA).
+Highlights of the past 12 months have included the publication of the Inclusive Growth Commission report, alongside strategies for growth, transport and boosting employment.
+The Mayor has also secured £2 billion towards improving transport, enjoyed a trade trip to Japan to promote investment, underpinned by Toyota’s existing commitment to the region, and hosted a pavilion at UKREiiF – the UK’s Real Estate Investment and Infrastructure Forum – showcasing the regeneration and investment opportunities across Derby, Derbyshire, Nottingham and Nottinghamshire.

 Mayor Claire said: “I really do have the best job in the world.
 This last 12 months has not been without its challenges, but we’ve made huge strides forward as EMCCA has become more established.

-“I want the East Midlands to be one of the UK’s fastest growing and most inclusive regional economies – a place where people are proud to live, work, and build their futures and we are well on the way to achieving it.
+“I want the East Midlands to be one of the UK’s fastest growing and most inclusive regional economies – a place where people are proud to live, work and build their futures and we are well on the way to achieving it.

 “The East Midlands has the people, the ideas and the determination to drive Britain’s growth.
-Now as we head into 2026, we must start turning our potential into prosperity, unlocking growth while tackling inequality, creating better jobs, fairer pay, and new opportunities in every community.”
+Now as we head into 2026, we must start turning our potential into prosperity, unlocking growth while tackling inequality, creating better jobs, fairer pay and new opportunities in every community.”

 2025 in numbers